tomwrx/team_project_dl/README_Slack_Bot.md

 ## How It Works

-Privacy Masker is built around a **private DM workflow**.
+Privacy Masker is built around a private DM workflow.
 Instead of uploading images directly to a channel, users send them to the Privacy Masker bot in a direct message.
 The bot processes the image, shows a blurred preview with the detected regions listed, and waits for the user to decide what to do.
 Only after explicit approval does the blurred image get posted to the intended channel — the original, unblurred image is never seen by anyone else.

 The system is built on three components that work together:

 **Slack Bot** — built with Slack Bolt for Python.
-Listens for file uploads in DMs, orchestrates the full workflow, handles user interactions (channel selection, edit/approve/discard), and posts the final blurred image to the chosen channel with the sender's name and original message text preserved.
+Listens for file uploads in DMs, handles user interactions (channel selection, edit/approve/discard), and posts the final blurred image to the chosen channel with the sender's name and original message text preserved.

 **FastAPI Backend** — a REST API running on Google Colab with a GPU.
 Receives images as base64, runs inference to detect sensitive regions, applies Gaussian blur to each detected region using PIL, and returns the blurred image.
 Also manages editor sessions for the manual box editing feature.

 **Web Editor** — a browser-based canvas tool served from the same backend.
 When the user wants to add additional blur regions beyond what the model detected, the bot sends them a private link to the editor.
 The user draws boxes on the original image by clicking and dragging, then confirms.
 The backend applies the additional blur and the bot posts the result.

 The backend is exposed via ngrok — a secure tunnel that gives it a private HTTPS URL.
-All requests to the backend require a secret API key, so even if someone discovered the URL they could not use the service.
+All requests to the backend require a secret API key.

 ---